About me

 • Temperature-sensitive mutations and phenotypes

-• In vitro molecular techniques
+• In vitro and general molecular techniques

 • Amazing sterile technique (sterile seed germination on sucrose plates, human cell culture, and bacteria that grow slower than E. coli all require above average sterilize technique)

-• In vitro translation assays
+• Other: in vitro translation assays (limited experience)

 Bioinformatics